OfoegbuVincent/ofoegbuvincent.github.io/projects/project 1/honeypot-project/docs/setup.md

 Key settings one may want to review: hostname → change the fake system hostname attackers will see. listen_endpoints → configure which ports Cowrie listens on (default is SSH on port 2222, not 22).
-📸 Screenshot Placeholder: Editing Cowrie Config File
+📸 Editing Cowrie Config File
 ![Editing Cowrie](../screenshoots/configuredcowrie.png)

 ## 9. Customize Fake Credentials